matrix-org/matrix.org/content/docs/communities/moderation/_index.md

 There are two ways to redact a message.
 You can click the {{ mjolnirbutton(text="🗍 Redact") }} button underneath a report, if you are using those reports.
 You can also redact a particular message by sending a message in Mjolnir's control room.
 This method is useful when you haven't received a report about a message, but you want to redact it.

 To redact a specific message, you need to find its permalink.
-A permalink is a regular matrix.to link that you can obtain by hovering the message you want to delete, and clicking on the `…`, then on `Share`.
+You can find the permalink by hovering the message you want to delete, clicking on the `…`, then on `Share`.

 ![](./share_message.png)